garrisonsun/End-to-end-atttack-detection-and-mitigation-framework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-We apply game theory, control theory and advances of machine learning to improve the robustness of vehicle platoons with an end-to-end attack detection and mitigation framework.
-In this project, we demenstrate the core algorithms.
+We utilize recent advances in machine learning, game theory and control theory to improve the robustness of vehicle platoons with an end-to-end attack detection and mitigation framework.

 <!-- GETTING STARTED -->
 ## Getting Started